- Archives Home →

 December 21, 2007

 Sharing the Christmas SpiritLast week, I attended the "Winter Concert" at my children's public elementary school.
-It was a very good concert.
-The kids - all 75 of them - performed beautifully.
-They remembered the words, sang in time and in tune, and ...
+The only problem was the music.
+It was a far cry from the "Christmas" concerts of my youth.

 -